textpattern/textpattern/sites/README.txt

     define('txpath', $txpcfg['txpath']);

 -------------------------------
-Step 3: Secure the Installation
+Step 3: Secure the installation
 -------------------------------

-For security reasons, you should remove the Setup directory once the setup has been completed.
+For security reasons, you should remove the 'Setup' directory once the setup has been completed.
 Remove both of the following:

     sites/site1/admin/setup